nullfocus/watering_system/README.md

     Because of water pressure, only one area can run at a time

 Interal Constraints: (To keep things simple, or to speed development)
-    the system will only work with granularity of 15 minute blocks of time the system will only update every 15 seconds the system will run off of a weekly schedule of time slots
+   - the system will only work with granularity of 15 minute blocks of time

-System design:
-    python flask api
-        [start up/restart]
+   - the system will only update every 15 seconds
+   - the system will run off of a weekly schedule of time slots

+System design (python flask api)

+        start up/restart
             deactivate()
-            resets flow meter

         activate(area)
             if area aleady activated, return